pgeu/pgeu-system/docs/confreg/sponsors.md

 Instant buy available
 :  If this level requires a signed contract.
-If this box is checked, then the sponsor can do a "click-through" accepting of the contract and proceed directly to invoice.
+If this box is checked, then the sponsor can do a "click-through" accepting of the contract and proceed directly to confirmation and invoice, with no explicit contract signing required.
 If it is not checked, then the administrator must manually move the sponsorship forward in the process once a signed contract is received.